sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 **Today's Progress:** FreeCodeCamp day!
 Continuing with Basic Data Structures, most things are revision.

 **Thoughts:** Probably gonna have to miss a day tomorrow because I'll be travelling and away all day, probably no internet connection for soloLearn but we'll see.

+### Day 27: September 19, 2018
+#### :mortar_board: Learning

+**Today's Progress:** Figured out whodunit!
+Started working on the next problem: resize a BMP image.

+**Thoughts:** Yesterday I tried using soloLearn to code by my phone couldn't handle the code playground :( I was trying to solve my first challenge in the C language outside of CS50.